MrowrLib/function_pointer.h/README.md

 ## Why?

-I needed to store and pass pointers to both:
+I needed to store both:
 - function pointers
 - member function pointers (_from different types_)

+And I needed a pointer I could pass around to refer to the function pointer and invoke it.

 So I made this.